 We are also in the middle of an explosion of consumer gadgets with over 200 billion connected devices expected by 2020.
-These factors fuel exponential growth in personal data and as a result the threat landscape is not only changing, it’s growing.
+These factors fuel exponential growth in personal data and as a result, the threat landscape as far as online security threats goes is not only changing, it’s growing.

 Intel Security’s 2016 Threat Predictions report flags ransomware as the biggest emerging security risk for this year.
 Extortion hacks are on the rise, too.
 Attackers are not only holding sensitive data hostage; they’re threatening to release it if their demands aren’t met.

 It is also predicted that while cyber criminals will continue to use time-proven mechanisms like phishing, keyloggers, remote admin tools (RAT) and banking Trojans, shifty new methods will also emerge.
 These are expected to target cloud storage (through jailbreaks), IoT networks and even mobile devices.

 According to IBM Security, mobile threats will see a significant leap in fraud capabilities this year.
 What’s even scarier is that organized cyber crime (think online mobs) is expected to shift its focus to businesses.

 Two-factor authentication (2FA) offers protection against hacks, data theft, and a host of online security threats by providing a strong additional layer of security that can’t easily be breached.

 By using two different channels of authentication – for example, something your users know (like a password) and something they have (like a mobile phone) – it makes it virtually impossible for fraudsters to steal information.
 While they may be able to hack one of these channels, hacking both, simultaneously, is extremely unlikely.

 What’s great about 2FA is that it enables businesses to give their customers the peace of mind of knowing that only authorized users can gain access to sensitive information.
 Not only do businesses meet industry and internal security regulations, but they also help to build customer confidence.